CodeWithAloha/HIERR/src/docs/deployment.md

     1. Do this N times (for each environment you want to create: production, test, etc.) inside of Certify the Web
         1. Add a reverse proxy in IIS from inbound port 80 to port <Environment port> in the VM and inbound port 443 to port <Environment port> in the VM
             1. Right-click "Sites" on the left under the server and select "Add Website"
-            2. Double check the “URL Rewrite” Icon from the middle pane.
+            2. Double click the “URL Rewrite” Icon from the middle pane.
             3. Click “Add Rule(s)…”
             4. Select “Blank rule” in the Inbound rules section, then click the OK button.
             5. Type “HTTPS Redirect” for the name.